What Happens If You Don’t Use Distilled Water In Humidifier

 To sum up, using contaminated water in your humidifier can have serious consequences on both its performance and on your indoor air quality overall.
 It is important to take steps to ensure you are using clean, safe water when operating your device in order to maximize its efficiency while helping maintain good air quality inside your home.

-See also Is Distilled Water Poisonous
+See also How Much Distilled Water Can You Drink

 Potential Risks of Using Contaminated Water in a Humidifier